Art & Design

-Our art and design curriculum inspires and challenges our pupils.
+Our art and design curriculum creates learners who are engaged, inspired and challenged.
 The art and design units promote experimentation, invention and creativity.
-We look at a range of influential artists and designers.
-This develops pupils’ knowledge and skills.
+We develop knowledge and skills through looking at a range of influential artists and designers.
 We develop lifelong artists through our key drivers:

 Pupils also learn about influential people who have affected the art and design world.
 These may be architects, artists or designers.
-By learning about these people, we aim to inspire pupils.
-As a result, we encourage pupils to express themselves and understand how art is applied to the real world.
+By learning about these people, pupils are inspired to express themselves artistically and understand how art is applied to the real world.

 The strands in art are: